sablier-labs/docs/docs/reference/lockup/01-diagrams.md

 :::tip

-If you are interested in creating a stream with non-transferrable tokens, make sure to whitelist both `BatchLockup` and `Lockup` contracts.
+If you are interested in creating a stream with non-transferable tokens, make sure to whitelist both `BatchLockup` and `Lockup` contracts.

 :::